microsoft/auto-github-docs-generator/README.md

 Goal of this project was to experiment with using OpenAI/GPT4 to generate documentation for OSS Github repositories.

-As part of this project, the following documentation website were automatically generated:
+As part of this project, the following documentation websites were automatically generated:

 https://vision-explanation-methods.readthedocs.io/en/latest/index.html
 https://ml-wrappers.readthedocs.io/en/latest/index.html